 What Does a U.S. Agent Do?

-- Act as the actual employer.
+- Act as the actual employer of the beneficiary

 What’s Needed for an O-1 Agent Petition?